kevinpschaaf/enyo-wiki/Event-Handling.md

 		ontap: "anythingTap"
 	},
 	thingTap: function(inSender, inEvent) {
-		// taps on _thing_ will bubble up to _anythingTap_ also, unless I stop propagation here return true; // handled here, don't propagate
+		// taps on _thing_ will bubble up to _anythingTap_ also,
+		// unless I stop propagation here
+		return true; // handled here, don't propagate
 	}
 	anythingTap: function(inSender, inEvent) {
 		// do stuff
 	}

-If you need more fancy handling, you can use the `inSender` and `inEvent.origin` properties to help you discern the provenance of the event.
+If you need more sophisticated handling, you can use the `inSender` and `inEvent.originator` properties to help you discern the provenance of the event.

-## Sending Events
+## Signals

-There are two common ways of sending an event.
-You can _bubble_ an event up, or _waterfall_ an event down.

-`this.bubble(inEventName <, inEvent, inSender>)`
-`this.waterfall(inEventName <, inEvent, inSender>)`

-`bubble` sends the event up the object chain. `waterfall` sends the event down through the object tree.
+There may be times when two distantly-related components in your app need to communicate with each other.
+Using standard events would require passing an event up to a common parent (in the worst case, the top-level app kind), and then passing that event back down to the target component, which could involve a significant amount of plumbing.
+For these cases, `enyo.Signals` is provided as a means of broadcasting and subscribing to global messages, bypassing the normal component tree.
+Signals are also useful for hooking up non-Enyo events (e.g., PhoneGap events) to be handled by an Enyo kind.

+To broadcast an event, a sender simply invokes the static `send` function on `enyo.Signals`:

+	enyo.Signals.send(inEventName, inEvent);

-`inEventName` is the event name (including the _on_ prefix).
+* `inEventName` is the event name (including the _on_ prefix).

-`inEvent` is an optional object containing event specified information (this is the same object listeners receive as `inEvent` although it may be decorated, e.g. with the `origin` property).
+* `inEvent` is an optional object containing event-specific information.

-`inSender` should almost always be omitted, although you could use it to force a particular sender for the next handler.

-**Note:** `inEventName` should include the _on_ prefix.
-In other words, a handler map like this:
+To listen for a signal, a component should include a `Signals` instance in its `components` block, while also specifying an event handler for the signal in question.
+For example, a kind defined as follows...

+	enyo.kind({
+		name:"MyKind",
+		components: [
+			{kind: "Signals", onSDKReady: "handleSDKReady"}
+		],
-	handlers {
+		handleSDKReady: function() {
-		onActivate: "activate"
+			// Do stuff
 		}

-can capture an event sent like this:

-	this.bubble("onActivate");
+	})

+...will handle signals dispatched by a call like this:

+	enyo.Signals.send("onSDKReady");

+## DOM Events

-**Note:** In Enyo, DOM events are allowed to bubble all the way to `document` where they are handled by `enyo.dispatcher`.
-The dispatcher figures out where to send the event, and provides hooks for various bits of event processing.
-Whenever possible, dispatcher avoids disturbing original DOM events.
-Value-add events from dispatcher are sent as synthesized events, such as `ontap`, `ondown`, `onup`, `ondragstart`, `ondrag`, `ondragfinish`, `onenter`, and `onleave`.
-Most of these DOM-like events work cross-platform, so client code need not worry about touch vs mouse interfaces.
+In Enyo, DOM events are allowed to bubble all the way up to `document`, where they are handled by `enyo.dispatcher`.
+The dispatcher figures out where to send the event and provides hooks for various bits of event processing.
+Whenever possible, the dispatcher avoids disturbing original DOM events.

+There are a number of value-add events the dispatcher sends as synthesized events, such as `ontap`, `ondown`, `onup`, `ondragstart`, `ondrag`, `ondragfinish`, `onenter`, and `onleave`.
+Most of these DOM-like events work cross-platform, so client code does not need to distinguish between touch and mouse interfaces.

+As a matter of convention, DOM events (and events synthesized based on DOM events) remain lowercase when dispatched as Enyo events (i.e. `ontap`), but custom events declared by Enyo kinds use camel case (i.e. `onStateChanged`).